 PURPLE AND VIOLET

 Perhaps by no coincidence, February’s birth flower is violet – a big trend for spring.
-Pantone’s “Radiant Orchid” may be the “IT” colour of the year for 2014, but in reality, it will be the varying forms of the violet shade that we will see.
-Purple and violet, in all its personas will reign supreme and look especially chic when paired with red or hot pink tones!
+Purple and violet, in all its personas, will reign supreme and look especially chic when paired with red or hot pink tones!

 PINK IS THE NEW BLACK

-At this years IDS Show there was a lot of eye candy but nothing more standout than the exhibitors and designers who used the power of pink to get our attention.
-From sofas to claw foot bathtubs, pink was a standout colour of the night and a big trend that’s surprisingly versatile and easy to love!
+At a recent home show there was a lot of eye candy but nothing more standout than the exhibitors and designers who used the power of pink to get our attention.
+From sofas to claw foot bathtubs, pink was a standout color of the night and a big trend that’s surprisingly versatile and easy to love!